Timfts/blog/src/content/posts/en/a-digital-garden.md

 Nothing stops me from starting a post about a new experiment, and only updating it months later, when that experiment unfolds (or simply letting it die.
 Just having started, is already something good).

 I also want to write well-crafted articles, but they're not the norm, not even essential for me to write.
 Simple thoughts, observations, cheap philosophies might become registers in themselves, without a well-defined ending.
-Who knows, maybe that I'll avoid the tragic fate described by Roy Batty in his monologue in the rain:
+Who knows, maybe that I'll avoid the tragic fate described by Roy Batty in his monologue:

 > I've seen things you people wouldn't believe.
 Attack ships on fire off the shoulder of Orion.
 >